PaNOSC-ViNYL/ase/doc/ase/calculators/vasp.rst

 *seq*: A sequence of three ``int``'s.

 For parameters in the list without default value given, VASP will set the default value.
-Most of the parameters used in the VASP INCAR file are allowed keywords.
+Most of the parameters used in the VASP :file:`INCAR` file are allowed keywords.
 See the official `VASP manual`_ for more details.

 .. _VASP manual: http://cms.mpi.univie.ac.at/vasp/vasp/vasp.html